PavelProtchenko/pick_a_card/README.md

 To start it type in your console: ruby pick_a_card.rb
 ```

-The program is written on ruby
+The program is written in ruby